alexciru/mlops-finalProject/reports/README.md

 >
 > Answer:

-We used DVC initially with the integration with google drive but we quickcly move on into DVC integrated in a bucket storage.
-At the beginning of the project it helped us to haev the initially dataset and to shared diferent versions of the processed dataset that was being used in different experients (like images with diferent sizes).
-It was very usefull to ensure that every team member had the same data during the development of the project.
+We used DVC initially with the integration with google drive but we quickly moved on to DVC integrated with bucket storage.
+During the project development, DVC enabled all members to get the original dataset using the terminal and DVC pull command without the struggle of extracting a huge file with 50000 images into the correct subdirectories inside the project.
+Later on, using DVC was very useful to ensure that all members were using data preprocessed in the same way.
+Using DVC also enables the storage of datasets that were preprocessed differently.
+With different datasets stored using DVC it was easier to test the model on different data.

 ### Question 11